 Return to index page

-Cement and concrete manufacture and distribution
+Cement manufacture and distribution

 Sand-Lime Mortar is, as the name suggests, lime and sand mixed with water on site (for details on sand and lime production see under Quarries).
 As the mortar mixture dries the lime absorbs carbon dioxide from the air and becomes a solid rock-like material.
 Further wetting does not reverse the process but the process needs the carbon dioxide from the air and so mortar cannot set under water.
 Modern cement is different, it sets under water, it is a lot stronger than mortar and serves well as an outer coating or 'render' on other building materials (used to cover brick it can be carved to represent stone blocks).
 Modern cement can be used to make small structures, although these are not very strong, however when mixed with sand and gravel it forms concrete which can be used to make large structures.
 The Romans knew about cement and concrete but the secret was lost until the eighteenth century when it was re-discovered over a number of years.